 (SurvivalDaily.com) – Shipping containers have become somewhat of a trend.
-People have started to build tiny houses, or even full-size houses.
+People have started to build tiny houses out of shipping containers, and even full-size houses by connecting multiple containers together.
 Many have elected to bury their containers as well, providing themselves with an underground bunker of sorts.
 Before you go out and purchase one for yourself, there are a few things you may want to know first.

 Burying Your Container